TobleMiner/dialog-cr16c-uart-boot/README.md

-Very messy set of tools for working with the Dialog SC14441 DECT SoC UART bootloader.
+Very messy set of tools for working with the UART bootloader of CR16C based Dialog DECT SoCs.

 Flash dumping/writing WiP